 There has been a noticeable increase in the number of rough sleepers in Shipley over the past year or so.
 Will the Minister set out what the Government are doing with Bradford Council to try to deal with that issue?
 Does she agree that, to help homeless people, it is important that Bradford Council develops new housing in cheaper, affordable areas in Bradford, rather than concentrating on building unaffordable, expensive houses on the green belt in Wharfedale in my constituency?

 I thank my hon.
 Friend for that question; he never fails to disappoint.
-Interestingly, one area where councils will be able to flex their muscles more is in taking on empty homes and looking into quality rented properties that are affordable for everybody, so communities stay together.
+Interestingly, one area where councils will be able to flex their muscles more is in taking on empty homes and looking into quality rented properties that are affordable for everybody so that communities stay together.
 I think that is something Bradford Council ought to do.